-Establishing a store purveying fine furniture, art and collectibles in what once were warehouses, is a marked study in contrasts, and speaks volumes about preserving an architectural idiom that is all but lost to the stifling homogeneity of cement-steel-glass malls.
-High ceilings, aged wooden beams, cast-iron columns and exposed brick and stonewalls restored with minimal intervention, present a charming backdrop to a magnificent ensemble.
-All of this instills an overarching feeling of stepping into a delightful world of treasures.
+Our now celebrated store, displaying fine furniture, art and collectibles in what once were the giant warehouses of a bustling mill, is a marked study in contrasts.
+It is one of the few places that preserves an architectural idiom that is all but lost to the stifling homogeneity of the ubiquitous cement-steel-glass urban landscape.
+High ceilings, aged wooden beams, cast-iron columns and exposed brick and stonewalls, all restored with minimal intervention, present a charming backdrop to a magnificent ensemble.
+It all inspires an overarching feeling of stepping into a delightful world of treasures.

-The offering in the Store only serves to heighten this evocative mood.
-As you browse, your gaze is compelled to take in a multitude of fine objects in one sweep, while tempted to linger over every single detail in a leisurely way.
-Look up, and richly gilded and coloured glass chandeliers twinkle beckoningly amidst intricately carved ceiling panels; look around and your eyes travel across centuries of styles arrayed in eclectic harmony; a splendid example of a collection curated with passion and a flair for visualizing the unconventional.
-The grandeur of Baroque, the glamour of the French style, the nature-inspired exuberance of Art Nouveau, the subtle grace of Art Deco, and the timeless appeal of the Colonial style are among those that find expression in the fine furniture showcased.
+Evverything in the store only serves to heighten this evocative mood.
+Your gaze is compelled to take in the multitude of fine objects in one sweep and you are tempted to linger over every single detail.
+Look up, and richly gilded and coloured glass chandeliers twinkle bewitchingly amidst intricately carved ceiling panels; look around and your eyes travel across centuries of styles arrayed in eclectic harmony; a splendid example of a collection curated with passion and a flair for visualizing the unconventional.
+The grandeur of Baroque, the glamour of the French style, the nature-inspired exuberance of Art Nouveau, the subtle grace of Art Deco, and the timeless appeal of the Colonial style are among those that find expression in all the fine furniture showcased.